chennakt9/nested-commenting-system/README.md

 ### Prerequisites

-I assume node,mongodb and git is already installed in your system.If not they can be easily installed from their official website.
+I assume node,mongodb and git is already installed in your system.If not they can be easily installed from their official website.</br>
-Then clone this repo using
+After that clone this repo using

 ```
 $ git clone https://github.com/chennakt9/nested-commenting-system.git